 VA Eligibility Center:

-VA has created a centralized Eligibility Center located in Winston – Salem, North Carolina.
-Its principle role is to determine eligibility for VA home loans.
+VA has created a centralized Eligibility Center in Winston-Salem, North Carolina.
+Its principal role is to determine eligibility for VA home loans.
 To obtain a certificate of eligibility, the veteran must send the following:

 - Completed VA Form 26 -1880, Request for a Certificate of Eligibility